dmbdesignpdx/danielblakedesign/content/en/_index.md

 # Main Site Content Below (in About Section)
 ---

-I am a UI engineer and designer living and working as a <i>Web&nbsp;Developer</i> at <a href='https://theprogrampdx.com' rel='external noreferrer noopener' target='_blank' aria-label='Visit The Program Website'>The Program</a> in Portland,&nbsp;OR.
+I am a UI engineer and designer living and working as a <i>Web&nbsp;Developer</i> at <a href='https://theprogrampdx.com' rel='external noreferrer noopener' target='_blank'>The Program</a> in Portland,&nbsp;OR.
 I've always been inspired by and excited about visual design and front end development &mdash; both have been my passion for the past six years.
 Websites should be usable, accessible, and, most importantly, enjoyable.
 That is the bar I set for&nbsp;myself.